Q: What is AWS Control Tower?

 Q: What AWS Control Tower solutions can help me customize my accounts?

-AWS Control Tower provides additional solutions like Customizations for AWS Control Tower and Account Factory for Terraform to help you easily add customizations to your AWS Control Tower accounts using an AWS CloudFormation template and SCPs or Terraform.
+AWS Control Tower allows you to customize new and existing AWS accounts when you provision their resources from the AWS Control Tower console.
+After you set up account factory customization, AWS Control Tower automates this process for future provisioning.
+Your customized accounts are provisioned in account factory.
+Predefined blueprints, built and managed by AWS Partners, are also available.
+AWS Control Tower provides additional solutions, such as Customizations for AWS Control Tower (CfCT) and Account Factory for Terraform (AFT), to help you easily add customizations to your AWS Control Tower accounts using an AWS CloudFormation template, service control policies (SCPs), or Terraform.
 Accounts are created with all the standard AWS Control Tower governance benefits but allow you to add customizations to meet any additional standard procedures or guidelines that you require.